jiad-dev/hacktoberfest2k18/README.md

  This is a Public Repository open to all members of the GitHub Community.
 Any member of the community may contribute to this project without being a collaborator.

 # What is Hacktoberfest?
  Hacktoberfest is a month long celebration held from Oct 1- Oct 31 By <a target="_blank" href="https://hacktoberfest.digitalocean.com/">Digital Ocean</a> and <a href="https://github.com/">Github</a> to get people involved in <strong>open-source</strong>.

 <h2>Rules</h2>
- To get a T-shirt, you must make five pull requests between October 1–31 in any timezone.
-Pull requests can be to any public repo on GitHub, not just the ones we’ve highlighted.
-The pull request must contain commits you made yourself.
- <br><br>You can check your progress of HacktoberFest at <a target="_blank" href="https://hacktoberfest.digitalocean.com/stats/">this link</a><br><br><strong>Pull requests marked as spam will not be entitled for a T-shirt</strong>.

-# Rules
- Hacktoberfest is a month long celebration held from Oct 1- Oct 31 By <a target="_blank" href="https://hacktoberfest.digitalocean.com/">Digital Ocean</a> and <a href="https://github.com/">Github</a> to get people involved in <strong>open-source</strong>.

-<h2>Rules</h2>